 Candidates who have applied to the Faculty of Law in previous years are required to submit an updated résumé.

-As of September 1, 2013, the resumé is required to be a maximum of two (2) pages (letter size).
+The resumé is required to be a maximum of two (2) pages (letter size).
 Applicants should not expect that the Admissions Committee will read beyond two pages.
 Please indicate your name and McGill ID (indicated in the acknowledgment notice) in the top right corner of each page.

 Letters of reference